Add an SSH Server With Certificate Auth

 Every organization in StrongDM is automatically assigned a unique Certificate Authority (CA) for SSH, known as a Strong CA. The Strong CA is a cryptographic key pair in charge of issuing and validating certificates for every SSH session.
 You need to add the SSH CA public key as a trusted source on any hosts you want to access with this option.

-As an alternative to the Strong CA, organizations that have the Enterprise bundle enabled may use an SSH CA issued by a third-party issuer (for example, HashiCorp).
+As an alternative to the Strong CA, organizations that have the Enterprise plan enabled may use an SSH CA issued by a third-party issuer (for example, HashiCorp).
 Third-party CAs are managed in the same way as the Strong CA.

 Multiple certificates can exist, but only one can be active at a time.
 An active certificate is the one configured to authenticate to the resource.
 The active certificate is highlighted and shown in blue, whereas inactive certificates are shown in gray.